 * A student rate for one month of membership is offered at the discount price of £25.
 A student is defined as an individual who is currently enrolled in a course of study (at any level) or an individual who has graduated from a course of study within the past twelve months and is currently unwaged.

-**Sporadic: occasional use of the BSA (maximum 90 days per session) for those resident in Greece outside Athens (offered at the discretion of the Director).
+**Sporadic: occasional use of the BSA (maximum 90 days per academic year) for those resident in Greece outside Athens (offered at the discretion of the Director).

 There is a refundable key deposit for non-resident members.